A Literary Giant, A Magnificent Temple

 It was one of the days from the signature foggy spell that envelopes and obscures mainland Punjab during late December to early February.
 It was definitely not a day for inter-city driving, but I had to bid farewell to Multan and join Lahore office the next day.
 It was not at all a day to deviate from the main highway and explore some forgotten route or landmark, a luxury I do treat myself with, while driving on long routes.
-But the opportunity that offered itself to me at the gates of Multan, was all enchanting, and ‘tucking it under the carpet’ on that fateful day would have been sheer sin.
-Javed, a partner from Multan was willing to travel with me, and Javed, dear readers, hails from Malka Hans, one forgotten town on Sahiwal – Pakpattan road.
+But the opportunity that offered itself to me at the gates of Multan, was all enchanting, and ‘tucking it under the carpet’ on that misty day would have been sheer sin.
+Javed, a friend from Multan was willing to travel with me, and Javed, dear readers, hails from Malka Hans, one forgotten town on Sahiwal – Pakpattan road.
 I knew Malka Hans with the scripting references to a Punjabi language giant.
 These were the very grounds where the seeds were sown for an ever enchanting and epic poetic tale.
 This was the place associated with Heer of Waris Shah, for the latter chose it to be his abode to deliberate on and compile the former.
 The air was already drenched with the folk aroma and my eardrums were resonating with the enchanting hymns from Heer as I welcomed Javed to be my travel companion and we set out on a journey into the foggy haze of Punjab through the very mist of times.

 Just outside Multan’s borders, in the wee hours of the day, a thick blanket of dense fog enveloped us.
 It will not be an understatement if I say